rkaunismaa/CUDA/README.md

 The trouble with 'just going through the NVIDIA samples' is the documentation is really sparse, and there is no real order in which to go through them.
 I am going to try to go through the CUDA Training Series, and then go through the NVIDIA samples.

 Also, as you work through any of these examples, always finish up with a note of where you left off, so that when you come back to it, you know where to pick up.

+# Thursday, April 6, 2023

+Nice.
+My CoPilot trial has been cancelled, but it still works.
+Resuming with the NVIDIA samples.
+Loading in 2_Concepts_and_Techniques/particles

+Remember to kill all the Visual Studio project and solution files.
+Terminal into the sample folder and run 'make clean' and then 'make'.
+The Makefile that came with the project works just fine!
+No need to tweak this file.
+To build the debug version, run 'make DEBUG=1'.

+Hmm so when I run the debug version of the program, I can see 2 versions of the program from nvidia-smi.
+One is running on GPU 0 and takes up 18Mib, and the second is running on GPU 1 and takes up 206Mib.
+Hmm so if I rebuild the program without the DEBUG=1 flag, I still see a version on each GPU, but on GPU 1, it now only takes up 124 MiB.